One of the most exciting ways to teach is through an integrated learning approach.

 In this center, students complete a graphic organizer about the theme, content, or learning concept.

-The Studies Weekly Teacher Resource booklet includes multiple graphic organizers to copy and distribute.
+The Studies Weekly Teacher Edition includes multiple graphic organizers to copy and distribute.
 These are great to include and complete in students’ interactive notebooks at this center.

 Center 4: Interactive Activity